 A Hunger Free Campus is a public, private, or tribal college that is actively taking strides to reduce food insecurity and improve basic needs resources on their campus.
 To receive a Hunger Free Campus designation, institutions must meet the following criteria:

 Hunger Free Campus designations are given out by the institutions’ student organization in partnership with the Minnesota Office of Higher Education.
-In order to apply for a designation, select your institution type below and follow the application prompt.
+In order to apply for a designation, connect with:

 If you are a student seeking resources to address food, housing, or other basic needs insecurities, see our Student Homelessness in Higher Education webpage.